Motril: Santuario de Nuestra Señora de la Cabeza

 This church is one of the most important and emblematic monuments in Motril.
-It is on a hill called Virgin's Hill.
-The church was built on the ruins of a nazari (Nasrid) fortress in the 17th century by the architect Isidro de la Chica.
+Located on a hill called Virgin's Hill, the church was built on the ruins of a Nasrid fortress in the 17th century by the architect Isidro de la Chica.
 The building was damaged during the Civil War in the 20th century and it was restored by the sculptor Manuel Gonzales, a sculptor from Motril, in the 1960s.
 Inside the church is the patron saint of Motril, the Virgen de la Cabeza.
-Nowadays, the church is next to the Parque de los Pueblos de América and the first fountain built in Motril where there is a big Spanish flag.
+The church's modern day surroundings include the Parque de los Pueblos de América and the first fountain built in Motril, featuring a large Spanish flag.